 The formation of Rancho Ni Cristo (Ranch of Christ) was brought forth by this outcry.
 The ranch was established to shelter and restore dignity back to girls and women rescued from internet cybersex and sex trafficking industries.
 Sadly, these industries are growing exponentially and destroy the lives of many in poor communities, of which children are most risk.

 Rancho Ni Cristo, built on 3-hectares of agricultural land outside the city, is a safe haven for children who have experienced the horrors of sex trafficking.
-3 cottages have been completed with a long-term plan to eventually hold 10 cottages on the property.
-Children receive spiritual counseling and inner healing from the dehumanizing abuse and violence they have received.
+5 cottages have been completed with a long-term plan to eventually hold 10 cottages on the property.
+A school has been built.
+Children receive counseling and inner healing from the dehumanizing abuse and violence they have received.
 They are mentored through bible study, prayer and discipleship programs, and are taught Christian values and conduct, practical livelihood skills and attitudes such as productivity, ethics and integrity.
 The children are also offered educational and vocational opportunities and assistance to find meaningful employment after graduating.

 Residents of Rancho Ni Cristo enjoy participating in crafts, gardening, and outside activities in a Christ centered environment, bringing restoration to their bodies, hearts, minds, and soul.